rickardlindberg/rickardlindberg.me/index.markdown

 ## Series

 - [Thought of the day](/writing/thought-of-the-day/index.html "Thought of the day") - A daily thought about programming.
-- [Reflections on Programming](http://reflectionsonprogramming.com/) - Another blog that I have.
+- [Reflections on programming](/writing/reflections-on-programming/index.html) - Another blog that I had.